Emma Roberts: 2011–2019: Mature roles and critical recognition

 Roberts starred alongside Dave Franco in Lionsgate's adaptation of the young-adult novel Nerve.
 The film premiered at the SVA Theater on July 12, 2016, and grossed $85 million worldwide against its $19 million budget.
 In 2017, Roberts played Jess in the drama film Who We Are Now, released on September 9 at the 2017 Toronto International Film Festival.
 Later, Roberts returned to American Horror Story, guest starring as newscast reporter Serena Belinda, in its seventh season, Cult, in the episode "11/9".
 In March 2018, it was announced that Roberts was set to star in Anya's Ghost, an upcoming supernatural comedy film based on the award-winning graphic novel of the same name, written by Vera Brosgol and published in 2011.
 From April to August 2018, Roberts starred in three films: In a Relationship, Billionaire Boys Club, and Little Italy.

 She next appeared in American Horror Story: Apocalypse, where she reprised her role of Madison Montgomery for the crossover season, returning to the main cast.
-On October 8, 2018, it was announced that Roberts had joined the cast of the computer-animated musical comedy film UglyDolls, voicing the character Wedgehead.
+On October 8, 2018, it was announced that Roberts had joined the cast of the animated musical comedy film UglyDolls, voicing the character Wedgehead.
 The film was released on May 3, 2019.
 In the same month, after reports about Roberts being cast as Kat Baker in the Netflix series Spinning Out, it was announced that she had exited the series due to scheduling conflicts.
 In 2019, Roberts starred in the fantasy drama film Paradise Hills, as Uma.
 The film had its world premiere at the Sundance Film Festival on January 26.
 From September through November 2019, Roberts starred in the ninth season of American Horror Story, subtitled 1984, portraying Brooke Thompson.
 The season has been described as being heavily influenced by classic horror slasher films such as Friday the 13th and Halloween.